Get Started with Confluent Cloud on the Jio Marketplace with Commitments

 To change your plan, select Change plan.
 A list of all available plans appears.
 Choose the plan you want and select Change plan.

-For the Confluent Organization details, choose to either Create a new Confluent organization or Link to an existing organization.
-If you link to an existing organization, you will be prompted for your Confluent Cloud account credentials.
+Under Confluent Organization details, choose Create a new Confluent organization or Link to an existing organization.
+If you link to your existing Azure Marketplace subscription, Confluent Cloud prompts you for your account credentials.

-Click the Link to an existing organization button to navigate to the Confluent Cloud log in page.
+Click Link to an existing organization to navigate to the Confluent Cloud login page.

 Sign in with your existing Confluent Cloud credentials.

-Updated billing with Azure shows the new payment method for the account after linking.
-Check each box to confirm that you understand the terms of service, billing terms and SSO settings.
+On the Confirm billing updates page, check each box to confirm that you understand the terms of service, billing terms, and SSO settings for both sections:

 Click Choose this organization.
-Once confirmed, the linked organization name will appear next to the Confluent Organization Name field in the Azure Portal.
+Once confirmed, the linked organization name appears next to Confluent Organization Name in the Azure portal.

 Important